-(54) Lock outs or isolation principles are designed to either isolate or prevent the use of specific equipment or systems.
+(43) Lockouts or isolation principles are designed to either isolate or prevent the use of specific equipment or systems.
 This may be because the equipment is not working correctly and poses a danger to staff and/or others in public access areas.
-Refer to HRP22 Lock out tag out Procedure.
+Refer to HRP22 Lock/tag out Procedure.

-Altering isolation for testing, fault finding and re-energising
+Altering Isolation for Testing, Fault Finding, and Re-energising

-(55) Working on live equipment should be avoided at all times.
-If testing or fault finding on live equipment is absolutely necessary, then then testing shall be carried out by a competent person only and in accordance with the WHS Regulations for energised electrical work.
+(44) Working on live equipment should be avoided at all times.
+Suppose testing or fault finding on live equipment is necessary.
+In that case, testing shall be carried out by a competent person only and per the WHS Regulations for energised electrical work.